carltonwin8/CarND-Vehicle-Detection/notes.md

 |  5  | 2 | 397 | 201x121 | |
 |  6  | 1 | 408 | 138x93 | |
 |  6  | 2 | 404 | 196x97 | |

-## TO DO
- - verify that during training the images are scaled correctly because apperently jpeg's and png's are read in at different scales